camdagr8/butter-assemble/README.md

 Type: `String` or `Array`
 Default: `['src/views/**/*', '!src/views/+(layouts)/**']`

 Pages to pass through the assembler to be templated.
-Fabricator pages are stored at the root level `views` and user-defined views can be stored in subdirectories.
+Butter pages are stored at the root level `views` and user-defined views can be stored in subdirectories.

 ### options.materials

 Type: `String` or `Array`
 Default: `src/materials/**/*`

 Files to use a partials/helpers.
-These are the materials that make up your toolkit. by default, Fabricator comes with "components" and "structures", but you can define your own taxonomy.
+These are the materials that make up your toolkit. by default, Butter comes with "components" and "structures", but you can define your own taxonomy.

 ### options.data